bangadang/stackIT/FS25/Dataengineering.md

 - normal performing machine are okay to store the shards of data --> machines are more cost effective
 - no limit to just add new machines if dataloads outgrow current system
 - data distribution, synchronization of nodes, data consistency and recovery present new issues/challanges in this type of scaling
-- false assumption/ fallacies when designing or scaling distributed systems
+- false assumption/ fallacies when designing or scaling distributed systems:
+	- newtworks are not always reliable, they can fail.
+		- network failures have to be accomodated with retries, timeouts and replication
+- Latency (Delay) is not zero
 ## Sharding
 ## Replication
 ## consistent hashing